Tanneguydv/poccad/README.md

 I've started to implement method in `lib\Scripts` such as `make_box` , `bool_cut` or `export_step`

-File are named `*.occ`
+Files are named `*.occ`

-I guess the code need a lot clean-up as I'm new to all this, hope it would be useful to anybody.
+I guess the code needs a lot clean-up as I'm new to all this, hope it would be useful to anybody.
 The Qt designer file is `poccad.ui` is converted in `poccad.py` thanks to the line in `cmd_qtGUI.txt` and all the functions are stored under `poccad_Method.py`

 # Launch